luau-lang/rfcs/docs/result-type-operator.md

 ## Alternatives

 Allow for type pack unions to be written by developers, with the syntax probably looking like this:
 ```luau
 local function mrow(meow: string, mrrp: string): (true, string) | (false, nil)
 	-- code here
 end
 ```
 With this example breaking backwards compadibility with some types developers may have written already, as today the following is allowed:
 ```luau
 -- inferred as: ((meow: string, mrrp: string) -> (true, string)) | false
 type mrrp = (meow: string, mrrp: string) -> (true, string) | false
 ```
+Although it should be mentioned that result types are the only valid usecase for type pack unions, and just having a result type would remove a potential footgun of someone using type pack unions for something thats not a result type.

 Do nothing, and leave it up to developers if they want to write overloaded functions, or make their own result type.